- As low as $542/Night

 Unwind in the hammock under 100 year old Giant Live Oaks with Spanish Moss or swim and sunbathe on the private beach steps away from the home.

 Inside this professionally decorated home, there is a luxury first floor master suite with french doors opening onto the screened in back porch facing the water.
 Watch boats and wildlife from the comfort of the master bedroom.
-Amazing water vistas continue throughout the open concept first floor great room with cathedral ceilings and sizable dining room table.
-The two cavernous bedrooms on the second floor have impressive vistas of the water and surrounding forest.
+Amazing water vistas continue throughout the open concept first floor great room with cathedral ceilings and enormous dining room table.
+The two cavernous bedrooms on the second floor have handsome vistas of the water and surrounding forest.
 Jack and Jill bathroom upstairs serves both bedrooms.
 Home sleeps 9 adults comfortably.

-The entirely supplied bespoke kitchen is a chef’s heaven with stainless steel gas range, side by side refrigerator/freezer and dishwasher as well as an undercounter ice maker, wine refrigerator, and more that are steps away from the outdoor kitchen and gas grille on the exterior side porch.
+The completely supplied bespoke kitchen is a chef’s heaven with stainless steel gas range, side by side refrigerator/freezer and dishwasher as well as an undercounter ice maker, wine refrigerator, and more that are steps away from the outdoor kitchen and gas grille on the exterior side porch.
 Enjoying a meal or cup of coffee on the screened in porch or in the waterside gazebo is sure to be a daily favorite morning or evening ritual.

-The breathtaking downtown areas of Beaufort and Morehead City are only 20 mins. away and offer a wide variety of beachside activities, such as strolling down the many cozy downtown streets and stores, boating around Shackleford Banks to see the wild horses, sightseeing at the many lighthouses in the area, SCUBA diving on the “Graveyard of the Atlantic” to see the famed shipwrecks in the area, appreciating fresh local seafood at waterfront eateries, visiting attractions like Fort Macon State Park, the NC Maritime Museum, the Pine Knoll Shores Aquarium, and so much more!
+The spectacular downtown areas of Beaufort and Morehead City are only 20 mins. away and offer a wide variety of beachside activities, such as strolling down the many cozy downtown streets and stores, boating around Shackleford Banks to see the wild horses, sightseeing at the many lighthouses in the area, SCUBA diving on the “Graveyard of the Atlantic” to see the famed shipwrecks in the area, appreciating fresh local seafood at waterfront eateries, visiting attractions like Fort Macon State Park, the NC Maritime Museum, the Pine Knoll Shores Aquarium, and so much more!

 Conveniences